Banksia aquilonia

-Alex George described the plant in his 1981 monograph of the genus Banksia as a variety of Banksia integrifolia, but later reclassified it as a separate species.
-Genetic studies show it to be related to Banksia plagiocarpa, Banksia oblongifolia and Banksia robur.
+Alex George described the plant in his 1981 monograph of the genus Banksia as a variety of B. integrifolia, but later reclassified it as a separate species.
+Genetic studies show it to be related to B. plagiocarpa, B. oblongifolia and B. robur.
 The species is found in wet sclerophyll forest and rainforest margins on sandy soils.
 Banksia aquilonia regenerates after bushfire by regrowing from epicormic buds under its bark.
 It is rarely cultivated.